paulwizviz/system-engineering/README.md

 ## Networking

-Here we discuss technologies related to networking with a focusing on layer 1 to layer 4 of the OSI model.
+Here we discuss technologies related to networking, with a focusing on layer 1 to 4 of the OSI model.

 ![OSI Model](./assets/img/OSI-7-layers.jpg)